 Who can join?

-To join our Star Academy / Jr. Academy program, the skater must complete CanSkate 4 and receive an invite from our head coach.
+To join our Jr. Star Academy program, the skater must complete CanSkate 4 and receive an invite from our head coach.

 Skaters should be able to skate comfortably and confidently (including forwards, backwards, and stopping with ease), listen very well, work independently and as a group, and good learning attitude.